‘Innovative solutions to terrorism and extremism’

-This is apropos my letter to the Editor ‘Innovative solutions to terrorism and extremism’ carried by the newspaper yesterday.
-I had the unique experience of wandering through the Grand Bazaar in Urumqi, which has undergone a remarkable transformation in recent years.
+This is apropos my two back-to-back letters to the Editor ‘Innovative solutions to terrorism and extremism’ carried by the newspaper on Sunday and yesterday.

-What was once a traditional market is now a state-of-the-art bazaar, offering every food, fruit, and sweet delicacy imaginable.
-The atmosphere was vibrant, with dance performances, live music, and cultural displays adding a festive touch to the bustling market.
+The once poor, rustic, and rugged shepherds have been provided with excellent homes at just 20% of the cost, payable through easy installments.
+They have also been equipped with modern skills in cattle and sheep breeding, as well as the production of high-quality dairy products.

-One of the most striking changes was the shift in security measures.
-Instead of a heavy presence in the bazaar itself, security has been moved to control rooms, allowing people to enjoy a sense of freedom and ease as they explore.
+Additionally, they have been trained in modern agricultural techniques, enabling them to achieve a decent living and sustainable higher income.
+This initiative has significantly improved their quality of life and economic prospects.

 Qamar Bashir